sfomuseum/go-www-geotag/README.md

 	-nextzen-apikey {NEXTZEN_APIKEY} \
 ```

 Enabling the use of maps using Tangram and Nextzen is done using the `-map-renderer` and `-nextzen-apikey` flags respectively.
-In order to use Nextzen tiles you'll need to provide a valid Nextzen developer API key which can be done at [https://developers.nextzen.org/](https://developers.nextzen.org/).
+In order to use Nextzen tiles you'll need to provide a valid Nextzen developer API key which can be registered at [https://developers.nextzen.org/](https://developers.nextzen.org/).

 _Related: [Maps (and map tiles) at SFO Museum](https://millsfield.sfomuseum.org/blog/2018/07/31/maps/) and [More recent old maps (and the shapes in the details)](https://millsfield.sfomuseum.org/blog/2019/11/06/maps/)._